taviso/ctftool/README.md

       jmp     qword ptr [MSCTF!_guard_dispatch_icall_fptr]
 ```

-By combining these two gadgets and the object we formed with our write gadget,
+By combining these two gadgets with the object we formed with our write gadget,
 we can redirect execution to `kernel32!LoadLibraryA` by bouncing between them.

 This was complicated, but the jump sequence works like this: